 If you instruct a course that incorporates writing skills, your students will benefit from a visit with our consultants.
 We offers free, individualized writing help for any Saint Louis University undergraduate or graduate student by appointment.
 They can book a consultation by using EAB Navigate, located in the tools tab of the mySLU portal.

 We also encourage instructors to schedule us for an informational visit or a writing workshop.

 Informational visits are a 10 to 15 minute review of our services.
-We'll stop by your class, give your students brochures and explain how we can help them strengthen their writing.
+We'll stop by your class and explain how we can help them strengthen their writing.
 We highly encourage the introduction to services because students are more likely to make an appointment once they have met and heard from a writing consultant.
 If you expect your students to visit University Writing Services, we prefer to give this brief introduction first, so they know how to prepare for their session ahead of time.